 The Role of Simulated Medication in Medical Training

 Simulated medications are 'fake' practice medications designed to help medical students and interns learn how to administer different kinds of medications to patients in real-life scenarios.
 Each simulated medication product features realistic labels, visuals, and packaging so trainees can learn to effectively use the appropriate pharmaceutical medications and equipment in a realistic medical setting.
+These tools, often used alongside essential nursing supplies, provide a comprehensive simulation experience for students.

 The Benefits of Simulated Medications in Educational Settings